flesler/parallel/README.md

 {d} current date in ISO format
 {r} random number between 100000 and 999999
 {md5} MD5 hash of the input line
+{len} length of the input line in characters
 ```

 # Input from command-line arguments